17 Best iPhone Apps for Identifying Plants

 There are free and paid versions of PlantSnap, which can identify thousands of plants in more than 30 languages.

-Though PlantSnap does have a free version, keep in mind that some of its best features are only accessible through the paid version.
+Though PlantSnap has a free version, remember that some of its best features are only accessible through the paid version.
 Also, the number of plant snaps you can use in the free version is limited.

 4. FlowerChecker

-FlowerChecker isn’t a paid app; instead, it has a specific cost.
+FlowerChecker isn’t a paid app but has a specific cost.
 In contrast to other applications, FlowerChecker charges for each accurate identification it provides.

 Instead of using a computer to identify the plant, FlowerChecker analyzes and recognizes the plant using experts.

-The identification isn’t instant like other apps, so it can take some time before you get one, which is a drawback.
+The identification isn’t instant like other apps, so getting one can take some time, which is a drawback.

-However, FlowerChecker claims that within an hour, about half of all identifications take place.
+However, FlowerChecker claims that about half of all identifications occur within an hour.
 This app is one of the best iPhone apps for identifying plants.

 Furthermore, if you’re seeking outcomes that professionals have corroborated, FlowerChecker might be your best option.
 Remember that you must pay for each accurate identification the app provides.

-This might not be the best option for your needs if you anticipate trying to identify a large number of plants.
+This might not be the best option if you anticipate trying to identify many plants.

 5. LeafSnap